print page

 The management team is responsible for arranging activities, administration and maintaining the performance of the Club.
 The teacher-in-charge may work with the chairperson to implement CYC projects, or he/she may implement these projects via the chairperson.
 Long-term plans and other important issues must be discussed at the CYC General Meeting before the executive committee makes a final decision.
 Short-term plans should first be proposed by the executive committee before passing to the relevant task group for consideration.

 Members of the executive committee are elected by CYC members.
-The date and mode of election shall be decided by each CYC school.
-Schools may refer to the “Constitution and Rules of the Community Youth Club” for the management and operation of CYC in schools.
-Adjustments can be made based on individual needs.
+The date and mode of election shall be decided by each school CYC.
+Schools may refer to the "Constitution and Rules of the Community Youth Club" for the management and operation of CYC in schools.
+Adjustments can be made on school basis.

 CYC in primary schools

 CYC in primary schools can set up a number of functional teams.
 Each team may consist of 10 members and is led by a team leader.
-Primary 5 or 6 students, who are of older age, may be appointed as leaders or vice leaders so that they can benefit from the leadership training.
-The team system can also help generate a sense of belonging in members.
-Team leaders can assist in doing some simple tasks, such as keeping members informed of CYC news, thus facilitating the operation of the CYC.
+Primary Five or Six students may be appointed as leaders or vice leaders.
+They can assist in doing some simple tasks to obtain the leadership training and experience.